Henry Howard, 1st Earl of Northampton: The Overbury case

 He assisted his great-niece, Lady Essex, in obtaining her divorce from her husband (son of the 2nd Earl of Essex whom Northampton had followed in the 1590s) in order to marry the favourite Somerset, whose mistress she already was.
 While Northampton may have treated this as routine intrigue, the outcome was a major murder scandal.
 Both Northampton and her father Thomas Howard, 1st Earl of Suffolk represented her in an interview with Essex held at Whitehall in May 1613, in the hope of obtaining his assent to a divorce.
 Essex proved uncompliant, and Northampton contrived that the case should be brought before a special commission.
 When, however, the divorce was obtained, Somerset's intimate acquaintance, Sir Thomas Overbury, dissuaded him from pursuing the project of marriage with Lady Frances.
 Northampton recommended, on slender grounds, Overbury's imprisonment in the Tower of London, and contrived that a friend of the Howard family, Sir Gervase Helwys, should be appointed Lord Lieutenant of the Tower.
 Helwys frequently wrote to Northampton about Overbury's conduct and health.
 In his extant letters to Helwys Northampton writes with contempt of Overbury and expresses a desire that his own name should not be mentioned in connection with his imprisonment, but he introduced to Helwys John Craig, one of the royal physicians, to report on the prisoner's health.
-Overbury died in September, 1613.
+Overbury died in September 1613.
 When the matter was judicially investigated, after Northampton too had died, his political enemies credited him with a direct hand in the murder.
 Overbury had died from the effects of poison administered by the direction of Lady Essex.

 Last days

+Months before his death, Howard ordered his father's remains moved from the Church of All Hallows in Tower Street, where he had been first buried after his execution in 1547, to St Michael the Archangel's Church, Framlingham.
+Northampton himself commissioned the construction of the spectacular painted alabaster tomb richly decorated with the coats of arms and heraldic animals of the Howard and De Vere families, which was erected at Framlingham to house the remains of his parents.
+Frances de Vere, Northampton's mother had died in 1577 and was buried in Framlingham, but in 1614 her remains were placed next to those of her first husband in the new tomb.

 He advised against the summoning of Parliament in 1614, and then fomented disputes to compel James to dissolve it.
 He died unmarried on 15 June 1614 and was buried in the chapel of Dover Castle; the monument erected above his grave was subsequently removed to the chapel at Trinity Hospital, Greenwich.
 His title became extinct at his death.
 His will, in phrasing that has been considered equivocal, can be reasonably interpreted to imply that he died a Roman Catholic.